Jason Hartman: Misunderstandings

 After the matter of the votes was resolved many magazines and newspapers managed to twist Jason's comments, making the public believe that he wanted Sasha Lee to give up her prizes and title of co-winner.
 Jason stated he meant nothing of the sort and that everybody was twisting his own words.
 Despite this he and Sasha-Lee are still good friends.
 In mid-May 2009 rumors began to circulate that Jason would not sign his recording deal unless his former band were signed as well.
 However this was not true with Jason saying: "What a load of crap.
 I’m performing with my band in the meantime, and will sign my deal.
 I don’t know where people get this from."
 He has continued performing with his band and has on various occasions played as a duo with his father, Sam, on two guitars.

 Success

 After being declared as joint winner for Idols Jason played many concerts for sold out audiences.
 Jason's single "Break the Silence" hit the local airwaves and seemed to meet with favorable reviews.
 The single entered South Africa's newly created chart the Nokia Top 40 SA, peaking at number 1 as of 13 June 2009.
 The album On the Run was released in October 2009.
 Jason wrote most of the songs himself and co wrote with his Producer, Marius Brouwer.
 The single on the Run went to Number 1 on Radio Stations and was rated at Number 28 in the overall 5FM 2009 singles.
 "Break the Silence" was number 22 on 94.7 for 2009.
 His video, On The Run, can be viewed on YouTube or Facebook and his website.
-The video has had rave reviews.

-Jason`s third single "Chasing Stars" climbed well up the charts and enjoyed air play on all radio stations throughout South Africa.

-Jason, alongside co-winner Sasha Lee, opened for Wayne Brady's Making It Up Tour South African leg.

-Jason and his band were the opening act in March 2010 for Kelly Clarkson, the original American Idol, on her world tour which included South Africa.
-They played to thousands of fans in Cape Town, Johannesburg and Durban.
-In June 2011, he and his band were invited to play as the opening act for The Eagles during the wedding celebrations of Prince Albert and Charlene Wittstock in Monaco, and received a standing ovation from 40,000 people.
-The band played live at The Grand Prix during the same time.